MargXX/Bare-Metal-Drivers/README.md

 - `pico_runtime` used instead of `pico_stdlib` to avoid name conflicts with driver functions
 - The Pico SDK remaps `SysTick_Handler` to `isr_systick` — use `isr_systick` as the handler name
 - `pico_runtime` sets the system clock to 125MHz on startup — set `SYSTICK_TICKS_PER_MS` to `125000` accordingly
-- `pico_runtime` also configures `clk_peri` to 125MHz at startup — no explicit clock enable needed in UART init
+- `pico_runtime` also configures `clk_peri` to 125MHz at startup — no explicit clock enable needed in peripheral init
 - Static memory allocation preferred throughout — no `malloc`/`free`
 - Switching target platforms requires only a one-line CMake change (`set(PLATFORM "rp2040")`) and a new `platform/` directory